hackisonjd/heehoposting.xyz/README.md

 Suggestions and improvements are welcome and encouraged.
 If I messed something up, submit a pull request or send me an email at jackson@heehoposting.xyz.

 ## Licensing
-This project is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).